Self-Similar Solutions to the Hele-Shaw Problem with Surface Tension: Notation and Preliminaries

 \section{Notation and Preliminaries}

-In this section and the next we will assume some regularity and decay properties of the solution to derive the main evolutions equation, which we then solve in later sections to construct solutions.
+In this section and the next we will assume some regularity and decay properties of the solution to derive the main evolution equations, which we then solve in later sections to construct solutions.
 Near the end of this paper, we will show that these constructed solutions indeed satisfy the assumptions assumed here and satisfy the original Hele Shaw equation.

 In this paper we will follow the notation used in \cite{Ag21, AgPaWu23}.
 We write $a \lesssim b$ if there exists a universal constant $C>0$ so that $a \leq Cb$.
 We write $a \lesssim_M b$ if there exists a constant $C(M)$ depending only on $M$ so that $a \leq C(M)b$.
 Similar definitions for $a\lesssim_{M_1, M_2} b$ etc. For two complex valued functions $f$ and $g$, we write $f(z) \simeq g(z)$ as $z \to z_0$ if $\lim_{z \to z_0} \frac{f(z)}{g(z)} = 1$.
 For $z \in \Csp$ and $s>0$, we define $z^s = e^{s\ln(z)}$ where the branch cut for $\ln(z)$ is the positive imaginary axis.
 All singular integrals will be understood in the principle value sense, and we will frequently suppress writing p.v. in front of the integrals.